 In the meantime, and because the situation in Burundi is still not fully conducive for return, activities to enhance social cohesion between refugees and host communities and to mitigate the negative impact of displacement in Tanzania are considered crucial to avoid tensions and maintain peaceful cohesion on the Tanzanian side of the border.

-Geographic scope
+Geographic scope and target groups

 The project will concentrate its activities on cross-border refugee host and in-transit areas hosting refugees in Tanzania and provinces with the highest potential for displacement- related conflict in Burundi.